weathermanbarnes/wxlib/doc/source/pkg.rst

 The general procedure to install dynlib on a Linux machine is:

  #.
 Install the required software packages using the package manager of your choice.
-Be aware, though
+Be aware, though,
     that the packages might be named slightly different in different Linux distributions.
  #.
 Install spherepack manually.
  #.
 If you installed spherepack to a location that is not in the default search path for libraries,